mgkyawkolwin/p9g/HOWTO-RUN.md

 # HOW TO RUN

 ## Setup Secret Key For Next's Auth.js
-This will generate AUTH_SECRET key in .env.local file
+This will generate AUTH_SECRET key in .env.local file.
+Cut and paste the key to .env.development.
+(Or .env.production for production deployment.
+Do not use the same key for both development and production.
+Do not save .env.production key in local development.
+Only update to .env.production in production server.)
 ```bash
 npx auth secret
 ```

 ## Setup DB
 - create new mysql database
-- update connection string .env
+- update connection string in .env.development

 ## Apply Migrations
 ```bash